12 Steps to Becoming a Pilot!

 We recommend that you arrive at the school at least 1 to 2 weeks prior to the commencement of the theory course start date.
 This will allow you to do a few hours of flying prior to the course.
 We will also give you some pre-reading course material to give you a kick-start.
 It also gives you time to arrange accommodation, buy a few supplies and get the paper work cleared away.

 Once you arrive, we start putting together all the paperwork you need to get started.
-It is essential to organise your ASIC (Aviation Security ID Card) and SPL (Student Pilots Licence).
-After completing these CASA forms you be will issued Student Pilot’s Licence (Helicopter).
+It is essential to organise your ASIC (Aviation Security ID Card).
 Flying prior to the theory course commencing will give you some invaluable practical knowledge to apply to your theory.
 You get valuable radio work, and have a working knowledge of how the collective relates to manifold pressure and RPM.

 This helps when answering and learning about these things.
 The practical knowledge goes along way towards understanding your theory subjects.